aplteam/Tatin/docs/PackageConfiguration.md

 #.Foo.CreateParmSpace
 ```

-Similarly, if `PkgName` consist of the two namespaces `Boo` and `Goo`, and `Run` and `CreateParmSpace` live in `Boo`, then you could also have a sub-namespace `Boo.API` that hosts `Run` and `CreateParmSpace`, and `api` would be `Boo.API`, while calls are still `PkgName.Run` and `PkgName.CreateParmSpace`.
+Similarly, if `PkgName` consists of the two namespaces `Boo` and `Goo`, and `Run` and `CreateParmSpace` live in `Boo`, then you could also have a sub-namespace `Boo.API` that hosts `Run` and `CreateParmSpace`, and `api` would be `Boo.API`, while calls are still `PkgName.Run` and `PkgName.CreateParmSpace`.

 #### assets

 If not empty (meaning the package has no assets) this must point to a folder holding the assets.
 The path must be relative to the package since the folder is part of the package.
-For that reason the path may not contain a "`:`" under Windows, and not start with "`/`".
+For that reason, the path may not contain a "`:`" under Windows, and not start with "`/`".
 If it does anyway an error is thrown.

-There is one exception: when an absolute path is specified but it's partly identical with what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.
+There is one exception: when an absolute path is specified but it's partly identical to what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.

 Notes: